 Frequently asked questions about Custom Webhooks

-What chains does Alchemy host Custom Webhooks for?
+What chains are Custom Webhooks supported on?

 Why do I receive a webhook for every new block?